aaronpulliam/coding-exercise/README.md

     The bid deadline must be in the future.
 After submitting, the buyer receives a project ID.
 The current project details can be retrieved using the project ID.
     * **Submit a bid:**
-    A buyer can submit a bid for a project.
+    A buyer can submit a bid for a project as long as the deadline has not passed.
 The bid must include an amount.
 The bid amount must be less than the maximum budget, less than the lowest bid for the project, and greater than zero.
-    When viewing projects, the lowest bid for a project must be shown.
+When viewing projects, the lowest bid amount for a project must be shown and if the deadline has passed then the winning buyer id (if any) must be given.
-    * **Winning a bid:**
-    When the bid deadline is reached, the lowest bid for the project wins and further bidding is not allowed.
-    * **View projects:**
-    A seller or buyer can view a list of projects.
-For each project, the description, maximum budget, and bid deadline must be returned.

 * Entities:
     * Sellers